 - 1. Reverse the cutting blade so that unused edge can be used or install a new cutting blade. - 2.
 Set cutting blade on the base. - 3.
-Fit cutting blade into cutter base with a couple of screws. - 4.
+Fit cutting blade into cutter base with screws, lock washers and nuts. - 4.
 Use a plastic hammer to seat cutting blade into its place with proper contact. - 5.
 Close crusher jaws and measure the clearance between cutting blades. - 6.
 Adjust the clearance (C) between cutting blades according to specifications.
 If necessary add or remove shim plates.

-- 7. Install lock washers and hex socket-head screws. - 8.
-Torque screws to the specified setting.
+7. Torque screws to the specified setting.